 Daystar Life Center, Inc. is an IRS 501(c)(3) non-profit organization.
 Your contributions are deductible for federal income purposes as allowed by law.

-Kathlyn Mackovjak, President of the Daystar Life Center Board of Directors, who co-founded the Immigration Law Group of Florida in St. Petersburg, is passionate about helping those less fortunate.
+Kathlyn Mackovjak, President of the Daystar Life Center Board of Directors from 2015 -2017, who co-founded the Immigration Law Group of Florida in St. Petersburg, is passionate about helping those less fortunate.
 Her firm is the recipient the 2017 Chief Justice’s Law Firm Commendation in honor of its “significant contributions in the delivery of legal services to individuals or groups on a pro bono basis.”
 Read more . . .

 From grateful clients. .